wzhstat/Reaction-Condition-Selector/README.md

 * ```condition filter```: This parameter controls whether to add a result filter, which first counts the condition used by all templates, outputs a template condition library, and filters out the output that is not included in the library.
 * ```Hierarchical prediction```: This variable initiates a hierarchical model training, in which the first trained model variable is added to the next model input.
 In the example of config, the catalyst information is converted into a 512-dimensional fingerprint input when training the solv model and the catalyst information and solvent information input when training the reag0 model.

+# MPNN Models
+This work uses chemprop's model, with only simple changes to the inputs and outputs in some parts.